lunny/tango/README.md

 }
 ```

+Then visit `http://localhost:8000` on your browser.
 Of course, tango support struct form also.

 ```go
 package main